pak3nuh/kafka-topic-ui/README.md

 # kafka-topic-ui

-UI for viewing or publishing events on a kafka topics.
+UI for viewing or publishing events on a kafka topics built on OpenJFX11 and Kotlin.

 It uses the kafka client version 2.2.0.